imchocomint/paperlike/README.md

 This is a rewrite of weebp in Python, which aim to port the software to Linux (since the repo owner is better at Python).

 This rewrite is only compatitable with .mp4 files.
-No other format is supported, although a convert function is ~yet to be implemented~ ~in testing phase~ going live.
+No other format is supported, and a convert function is available.

 This was written with the help of Gemini 2.5 Pro.
 Of course, I'm still the main contributer though.